eriveltondasilva/result.js/docs/guide/getting-started/what-is-result.md

 ### Immutability

-All operations return new Results—originals are never modified:
+All operations return new Results — originals are never modified:

 ```typescript
 const original = Result.ok(5)